Skip to content

 • Ensure everything is backed up digitally.

 • Get rid of anything that is a duplicate of something that you can access elsewhere.
-If it is hard to replace or legal, hold onto it just in case.
+Hold onto any hard-to-replace or legal documents, just in case.

 Once you’ve done those steps and have your documents sorted, create a single, safe place for all documents.
 For physical copies, use a safe.
 For digital copies, keep many copies on cloud storage or hard drives.
 Keep everything organized and easy to access and look through.